jhsware/streamix-package-templates/docs/README.md

 - **transitionIn:** the duration of the animation until the entire screen is filled
 - **transitionOut:** the duration of the animation until stinger is completely gone

 The `transitionIn` sets the timining of the cut between scenes so you probably want keep the screen covered 3-500ms before and after this to avoid visual glitches if the timing is slightly off.
+By extending `transitionIn` you can keep the fullscreen state in view as long as you wish.